czessio/Autonomous-Agents/solution.md

 This will launch the simulation with visualisation showing:
 - Mountain terrain with elevation zones (0, 1K, 2K, 3K MASL)
 - Missing persons scattered across the mountain
-- Terrain robots (white squares with red crosses) delivering first-aid
+- Terrain robots (with tank-like appearance) delivering first-aid
-- Explorer drones (black squares) searching for persons
+- Explorer drones (with quadcopter design) searching for persons
 - Real-time status information and statistics

 ### Running Tests